 We live in an area where winter temperatures will get to below zero.
 Our goats have free access to a 3-sided shelter that has a thick layer of straw.
 Until freezing, the shelter is unbedded to keep it more sanitary–they usually use it only in rain during summer months–but once we get into cold temperatures, we deep bed it with about 12″-15″ of straw.
 As it breaks down, we continue adding layers to keep it thick and comfy.
 In the coldest of weather, they’ll snuggle down into the straw next to each other and stay warm.
 Come spring, assuming this straw was unsprayed before harvest, it can be put in the compost for garden mulch.

-If your water source freezes in winter, you’ll either need to bring thawed water twice a day or get a heated water bucket, like this one we use for the bucks.
+If your water source freezes in winter, you’ll either need to bring thawed water twice a day or get a heated water bucket.
 Some goat owners like to bring their goats hot water daily.
 You can do this if you prefer, but I haven’t noticed any appreciable difference in any measurable trait–water consumption, milk production, etc.–by doing so.
 No matter how you water, just be sure they have access to clean drinking water constantly.

 I absolutely, unequivocally reject any external heat sources for my goats in day to day winter operations.
 In my years of goat raising, not one single winter has gone by that someone hasn’t lost a barn–and sometimes goats–to a heat lamp or other heat source.
 Heat lamps in particular are the main culprits for these fires, but they are not alone – space heaters, water heaters and other heat sources have made headlines as well.
 Additionally, remember that feeling when you walk outside in a t-shirt to find it’s below freezing?
 Goats adapted to a heat source have greater trouble adapting to outdoor temperatures, but goats without a heat source are perfectly adapted and comfortable in cold weather, assuming their basic needs are met.
 Overall, there are far more risks than potential benefits to providing heat to livestock.
 The only exception I ever make to this is if we are in single digit or below temperatures when new kids are born.
 Then, I use only a Premier 1 Heat Lamp.